My Name Is Ai: Aftermath

 Following BMG selling its 50% share of Sony BMG in 2008 to the Sony Corporation of America, RCA's Japan division was rebranded as Ariola Japan.
 Subsequently, the ownership of the masters of My Name Is Ai was transferred to Sony Music Japan.
-Though physical copies are still manufactured by Sony Japan, the album was never formerly released to digital stores.
+Though physical copies are still manufactured by Sony Japan under their Ariola Japan label, the album was never formerly released to digital stores.